farbod2015/pluralsight-js-dev-env/README.md

     Note: you can run multiple CI servers.
 For example, set up Travis and Appveyor to make sure that our build process runs on Mac, Linux, and Windows.

-	5- to set up travis:
+	5- How to set up travis:
     - log into travis-ci.org using your github account and activate the repository
     - create .travis.yml under root and add:
         language: node_js
         node_js:
           - "6"

+	6- How to set up Appveyor:
+    - log into appveyor.com using your github account and add the repository
+    - create appveyor.yml under root and add the desired settings